 Learn about ways to save for a down payment and find out how to obtain financing.
 When you buy a home, it should cost no more than 2 to 2.5 times your household income, and your mortgage should be no more than 80% of the home's value.
 Having a firm grasp on the details of mortgage loans can help you make the best decision.
 Consider using a home buying checklist to help you prepare and avoid the risks of mortgage loan denial.

 Make automated savings deposits a habit

 With all the other distractions in our daily lives, it can be easy to lose track of your intent to save.
 Try a savings strategy that automatically deposits a portion of your earnings into your retirement and emergency saving accounts so you're not spending time moving money between accounts.

 Contributing to a 401k by adding additional pre-tax money to your retirement savings may help lower your annual taxable income.
-The maximum amount individuals under 50 can contribute in 2022 is $20,500 ($26,500 if you are 50 or older).
-Since you can't add money to the account yourself, talk to your employer's payroll department to increase your deferral amount.
+The maximum amount individuals under 50 can contribute in 2024 is $23,000 ($30,500 if you are 50 or older).
+If possible, talk to your employer's payroll department to increase your contribution amount.